pinax-network/substreams-evm-tokens/README.md

 - [x] Uniswap (V2, V3 & V4)

 > Ordered by most swaps (only includes DEX with >10K Swaps in 2025)
+>
+> Ones with * are unverified and might be incorrect.

 ### ETH Mainnet